i-witness/heroku-server/README.md

 # README: _iWitness project_

-This repository contains both code (for the server) and documentation (for the entire project) for iWitness.
+This repository contains both code (for the server) and documentation (for the entire project).
-Visit https://iwitness-app.herokuapp.com/ to access the server & website.
+Visit https://iwitness-app.herokuapp.com/ for the server (i.e. website).
-See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the under-development verion of the iOS shortcut.
+See [iCloud](https://www.icloud.com/shortcuts/0265ae8b9bcc4dfd9b5b7ff59f58b212) for the current verion of the iOS shortcut.
+_Note:_ since both the shortcut and server are under constant developent, this shortcut may or may not work properly.

 ## Technical documentation